gumm/dag-solve/README.md

 changes, (either in structure, or in the set-up of any of its nodes) the solver function needs to be replaced.

-# Serialise and restoring a graph via JSON
+# Serialise and restore a graph via JSON
 Once a graph is configured it can be dumped to JSON for storage, and read back when needed.
 Using the above graph:
 ```javascript